Heterogeneous RBCs via Deep Multi-Agent Reinforcement Learning: Introduction

-To capture heterogeneity, two main modelling approaches emerged in macroeconomics: (i) heterogeneous-agent GE models, and (ii) Agent-Based Models (ABMs).
+To capture heterogeneity, two main modelling approaches emerged in macroeconomics: (i) heterogeneous-agent GE models, and (ii) agent-based models (ABMs).
 The first approach embeds heterogeneity directly into a GE framework, typically extending a representative agent model through a `mean-field' approach.
-A mean-field approach, in this context, implies that individual decisions are computed in the presence of the effect of aggregate quantities, which play a role similar to a mean field in the physics literature.
-Influential early examples aimed at introducing heterogeneous households into an otherwise standard RBC setting are those of \citet{Aiyagari1994} and of \citet{KrusellSmith1998}.
-In recent years, Heterogeneous Agent New Keynesian (HANK) models have incorporated similar extensions into NK models \cite{KaplanMollViolante2018,auclert2025fiscal}.
-These GE heterogeneous-agent models come at a high cost, as each agent is assumed to have `rational expectations', meaning that, in practice, it needs to keep track of the entire wealth or income distribution as state variables to make any decision, an assumption that can be thought of as both unrealistic and too computationally burdensome \cite{moll2024trouble}.
+In this setting, individuals act given aggregate quantities, which act as a `mean field', in analogy with physics.
+Influential early examples aimed at introducing heterogeneous households into the RBC setting are those of \citet{Aiyagari1994} and of \citet{KrusellSmith1998}.
+More recently, Heterogeneous Agent New Keynesian (HANK) models have incorporated similar extensions into NK models \cite{KaplanMollViolante2018,auclert2025fiscal}.
+These GE heterogeneous-agent models come at a high cost, as each agent is assumed to have `rational expectations' and needs to keep track of the entire wealth or income distribution as state variable to make any decision, an assumption that can be thought of as both unrealistic and too computationally burdensome \cite{moll2024trouble}.
 Furthermore, the high computational costs involved significantly restrict the degree of heterogeneity achievable with GE models.
-For example, often heterogeneity appears `ex-post', meaning that all agents are initially identical and differentiate only as a result of the individual random shocks they undergo during the simulation.
+For example, often heterogeneity appears `ex-post', meaning that all agents are initially identical and differentiate only as a result of the individual shocks they undergo during the simulation.
 The second major approach is agent-based modelling.
-ABMs abandon the representative-agent and rational expectation assumptions entirely.
+ABMs abandon the representative-agent and rational expectations assumptions entirely.
 They simulate economies `from the bottom up' with many interacting agents that are both ex-ante and ex-post heterogeneous, have no rational expectations, and instead are endowed with boundedly rational heuristic decision rules \cite{FarmerFoley2009, dawid2018agent,farmer2024making,axtell2025agent,borsos2025agent}.
-This flexibility of ABMs is also the feature for which they face the strongest criticism.
-Because in ABMs the modeller typically needs to decide directly the agents' behavioural rules, it can be difficult to correctly navigate the arbitrariness in their specification and pin down realistic rules~\cite{windrum2007empirical,benedetti2022black}.
+This flexibility of ABMs is also the reason why they face the strongest criticism.
+Because in ABMs the modeller typically needs to decide the agents' behaviour directly, it can be difficult to correctly navigate the arbitrariness in their specification and pin down realistic rules~\cite{windrum2007empirical,benedetti2022black}.